Krater: Forms

-Column krater
+Column krater ()

-This form originated in Corinth in the seventh century BC but was taken over by the Athenians where it is typically black-figure.
+This form originated in Corinth in the seventh century BC, but was taken over by the Athenians where it is typically black-figure.
 They ranged in size from 35 cm to 56 cm in height and were usually thrown in three pieces: the body/ shoulder area was one, the base another, and the neck/ lip/ rim a third.
 The handles were pulled separately.
-They were painstakingly studied by archaeologist Tomris Bakır.
+They were studied by archaeologist Tomris Bakır.